CollinToth/pitfall-games/meetings/GVSU-CIS350-Pitfall-Games-2021-03-05.md

 Goals for next week (including responsibilities):

-* Start to put together requirements, ideally finishing before next meeting.
+* Start to put together requirements, and finish Homework 2, ideally finishing before next meeting.
 * Have everyone edit with the official template and attempt to implement basic requirements.
 * Have some element of playable character change on death.